VeVarunSharma/VeVarunSharma.github.io/README.md

 - Coding
 - DevRel - I love connecting and learning with other developers
-- Making progress/growing - this can be professional or personally - as long I'm making growth progress of any kind that's when I'm most content.
+- Making progress/growing in general.
+This can be professionaly or personally.
+As long I'm making progress of any kind that's when I'm most content.

 ### What I value from others